 Studying Economics at Kenyon

-Do immigrants lower the wages of native workers?
-Why do some African economies grow so slowly?
 Why are buffalo almost extinct but cattle so plentiful?
-Do government deficits mortgage our children's future?
+Do government deficits mortgage our children’s future?
 Does an increase in the minimum wage help unskilled workers?
-These are some of the questions that economists try to answer using the tools of economic analysis.
+These are some of the questions economists try to answer.

-In the study of economics, students learn to build, test, and revise models of behavior — of consumers, firms, workers and the government — and examine how these economic agents interact in markets, both at the individual level in microeconomic analysis and at the economy-wide level in macroeconomic analysis.
+Economics students learn to build, test and revise models of behavior — of consumers, firms, workers and the government — and examine how these agents interact in markets, both at the individual level in microeconomic analysis and at the economy-wide level in macroeconomic analysis.

 Principles of Microeconomics